LukaB25/Foodie-Society/README.md

 - First article offers an image and the some details about each of the recipes.

-- The title of each recipe has interactive icon that changes in size and colour on hover.
+- The title of each recipe has interactive icon that changes colour on hover.
 The articles are fully responsive with different screen sizes and will change to single line articles on smaller screens.

 Each recipe is followed by a ingredients list and preparation steps.
 ![Recipe #1 ingredients](assets/images/features/feature_recipe_1_ingredients.png)